DataDog/chaos-controller/README.md

 * [I want to restrict my pods bandwidth](docs/network_disruption.md)
 * [I want to put CPU pressure against my pods](docs/cpu_pressure.md)
 * [I want to throttle my disk to simulate slow IO](docs/disk_pressure.md)

+## A quick note on immutability

+The `Disruption` resource is immutable.
+Once applied, editing it will have no effect.
+If you need to change the disruption definition, you need to delete the existing resource and to re-create it.

 ## Installation